-Provides students with an understanding of the historical foundations of the social work profession, including its influence in the development of the United States (US) system of social welfare.
-Examines the societal perspectives and contradictions that have affected the development and evolution of contemporary social policies and services in the US.
-Emphasizes understanding of the role of race, gender, and perception of human needs in shaping social policy.
-Analyzes programs, policies, and issues as responses to long-term changes in social and economic conditions in the US and the needs and demands of oppressed groups.
-Orients students to the structure and process of policy development and legislative advocacy at both the state and federal levels, including the development of United Nations (UN) conventions and the varied international frameworks and challenges affecting policy advocacy and change within international environments.
+Provides students with an understanding of the historical foundations of the social work profession, including its influence in the development of the U.S. system of social welfare.
+Examines the societal perspectives and contradictions that have affected the development and evolution of contemporary social policies and services in the U.S. Emphasizes understanding of the role of race, gender, and perception of human needs in shaping social policy.